scruffyscarf/Capstone/content/docs/2025/Smartify/week3.md

  - Implement automatic login
  - Set up mail upload in the application
  - Implement the saving of the user questionnaire
- - MongoDB service is connected and linked to MongoDB Compass for database interaction
- - The MongoDB connection function to the Go server
- - Functions for adding and updating universities, questionnaires, and professions with appropriate checks
- - On the client side, a function for collecting a questionnaire and sending it via the API

 ### 🛠️ ML